ansible-network/network-engine/docs/user_guide/textfsm.md

 ```

-## textfsm content
+## Content

-The `content` paramter for textfsm should have the ASCII text output of commands run on
+The `content` paramter for `textfsm` should have the ASCII text output of commands run on
 network devices.